miraltoufaili/Java/Arrays Vs Lists.md

 **Weakness**

-     -Can't easily insert values in or remove from the middle without shifting other values
-     - Can't easily enlarge the size of the structure without constructing a new larger array
+     Can't easily insert values in or remove from the middle without shifting other values Can't easily enlarge the size of the structure without constructing a new larger array